Conceptual Modelling as Design Method: From Ecological Interface Design to Service Systems

 In my recent post on concept modelling of work rehabilitation, I presented a series of hierarchical and graph-based visualisations synthesising different theoretical models from the vocational rehabilitation literature.
 The approach - extracting concepts from literature and policy, structuring them hierarchically or spatially, and rendering them as diagrams or models - represents a method I have been developing since my postgraduate studies at Brunel University around 2009-2010, and refining throughout my professional practice in interaction and service design.

 This post is an attempt to articulate that method more formally.
-The need to do so has arisen from my current work on the ADAPT/Pathway Generator project, where I have found myself producing concept maps to try to make sense of a context that seems, frankly, to defy sense-making.
+The need to do so has arisen from my current work on the ADAPT/Pathway Generator project, where I have found myself producing concept maps to try to make sense of a context that seems to defy sense-making.
 The project promises "machine learning" and "artificial intelligence" for vocational rehabilitation - but there is no data, no database infrastructure, no clear data pipeline.
-It operates within an ESF funding framework that demands outcome metrics - but where there is no coherent or structure project management.
-Different stakeholders appear to hold radically different mental models of what the project is and what it might achieve and it seems to move forward with its own implicitly or loosely structured momentum.
+It operates within an ESF funding framework that demands outcome metrics - but where there is no coherent or structured project management.
+Different stakeholders appear to hold fundamentally different mental models of what the project is and what it might achieve, and it seems to move forward with its own implicitly or loosely structured momentum.

 In attempting to visualise these different models, and in attempting to expose the gaps between them, I am drawing on a method I have practised for over a decade.
 But I have never fully articulated its theoretical foundations or critically appraised its limitations.
 This post attempts to do both - to situate my approach within relevant intellectual traditions, contrast it with dominant tools in service design practice, and honestly assess what it can and cannot do.